Generic name: Glatiramer Acetate (gla TIR a mer AS e tate)

 - It is given as a shot into the fatty part of the skin of the stomach, thigh, upper arm, or outer hip.

-- Before giving the shot, let it come to room temperature.
+- If stored in a refrigerator, let glatiramer acetate come to room temperature before using it.
 Do not heat glatiramer acetate.

 - Move the site where you give the shot with each shot.